 Major Filmmakers of New Hollywood

-This free online course on New Hollywood will trace the beginnings of this movement and highlight its major filmmakers.Publisher: NPTEL
+This free online cinema course explores the origins of New Hollywood and introduces you to its major filmmakers.Publisher: NPTEL

 CertificationView course modules

-- Describe the socio-political and cultural causes of the New Hollywood wave
+- Describe the socio-political and cultural causes of New Hollywood

-- Assess the films of Hal Ashby, William Friedkin, Roman Polanski and Alan J. Pakula
+- Break down the films of Hal Ashby, William Friedkin, Roman Polanski and Alan J. Pakula

-- Outline the works of other major filmmakers of the New Hollywood wave
+- Outline the works of other major filmmakers of New Hollywood

-- Describe the work history of Spielberg and George Lucas
+- Describe the work history of Steven Spielberg and George Lucas

-- Discuss the reasons for the demise of the New Hollywood movement
+- Discuss the reasons for the demise of New Hollywood

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: